-To understand what are the solutions to climate change, we need to understand what is going on.
+To understand what the solutions to climate change are, we need to understand first what is going on.
 Despite the feeling of our time that science has already answered most questions about our planet, hurricanes and ecosystems, we still have a lot to learn about the dynamics of our world.
 Not only do we need more explanations, but we also need to apply those findings to real life and real projects.
-That is the work of the Crowther Lab, an institution created in Zürich, Switzerland.
+That is the work of the Crowther Lab, a research group created in Zürich, Switzerland.
 We have met with the head of the laboratory Tom Crowther, to discuss the potential of science and data for sustainable projects fighting climate change.

 Hi Tom, thank you for answering our questions!
 Can you explain to us the purpose of Crowther Lab and how it came about?